 Agenda #5.
-T. Melloni recommends that as part of public record of the Board of Commissioners, the memorandum as presented in Executive Session by the the Executive Director and any material changes from the existing contract be placed in the public record.
+T. Melloni recommends that as part of public record of the board of commissions, the memorandum as mentioned by the the Executive Director, and any material changes from the existing contract, be placed in the public record.

 Motion to approve the contact between CSWD and Casella Waste Systems as described by the Executive Director.
 Moved by P. Stabler South Burlington, seconded by K. Frederick Westford.
 VOTING: All Ayes; one abstention.
 Motion passes.